Support

 The Sidekick plugin is free and does not require a subscription.
 However, many (but not all) of the features provided by the plugin do require a subscription to the Sidekick service.
 See this page in our Sidekick documentation for which features can be used without the Sidekick service.

 Subscriptions to the Sidekick service renew automatically once you have enrolled in a plan.
 You do not need to take any action to renew your subscription once it runs out.
-If your saved payment method can't be charged, however, your plan will be paused.
+If your saved payment method can't be charged after several periodic attempts, however, your plan will be canceled and deactivated.

 We do not support pausing subscriptions at this time.